Turnkey Solution for In-Line Inspection of Complex Electromechanical Assemblies

 The VIS-I system software is based on Radiant’s field-proven TrueTest™ Software

 , featuring a comprehensive library of inspection tools to perform all basic machine vision functions for electromechanical assembly verification and gauging.
-These tools ensure the manufacturing accuracy of a device and its components (tools include locate, measure, presence/absence, edge detection, measure, and more).
-Leveraging high resolution, dynamic range, and photometric-based evaluations for JND, the VIS-I can also perform surface inspection to detect anomalous defects like scratches, dents, particles, and debris.
+These tools ensure the manufacturing accuracy of a device and its components (including component location, presence/absence, shape, size, position, and more).
 VIS-I uses photometric-based evaluations of gradient and contrast to locate and identify irregularities in contrast across an image, detecting subtle defects that may go unnoticed by traditional machine vision systems, which may cause latent failures in assembled devices long after they leave the factory.

-VIS-I Software performs multiple inspections in concert, detecting all assembly or surface defects in a single image and measuring against defined tolerances for pass/fail analysis.
+VIS-I Software performs multiple inspections in concert, detecting all assembly defects in a single image and measuring against defined tolerances for pass/fail analysis.

 VIS-I detects subtle defects like this misrouted cable, which may lead to latent product failures if the cable is routinely pinched against the plastic guide during product use.